MrBlueXav/Dekrispator_v2/README.md

 * GNU Tools for ARM Embedded Processors (gcc 4.9 2014 q4)
 * STM32 ST-LINK Utility for flashing the microcontroller

-Compiles also on Linux (Debian 7.7) with Eclipse Luna !
+Compiles also on Linux (Debian 7) with Eclipse Luna and on command line with "make".

 - - -